KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 ## Dealing with high density displays

-<blockquote class="pull-quote--right">Dealing with retina displays is a pain in the ass.</blockquote>
+> Dealing with retina displays is a pain in the ass.

 Let me tell you this: dealing with retina displays is a pain in the ass.
 God, this is so annoying.
 I don't even know why we came to have such a thing...
 Did we really need it?
 In any case, this so-called "feature" involves a lot of things like: